 In 1978, Friedman met Jesse Marcel, who was a major stationed at Roswell in 1947, and who claimed to have flown the wreckage back.
 It turned out he wasn’t a pilot.
 He acknowledged that a newspaper photo of him holding debris was a weather balloon, but claimed objects in the background of another photo were the real wreckage.
 Examination showed it to be the same balloon.

 The key witness was Frank Kaufman, who claimed to have seen alien bodies.
 After his death in 2001, his widow allowed researchers access to his private papers, and that’s when the Roswell story collapsed.
 He had fabricated evidence and documents for years.
 He would present suddenly-new found evidence when his credibility was questioned or the story was unraveling.
 Further, Kaufman claimed to be a radar expert with intelligence experience.
 He was really a civilian clerk in the personnel office.
 His collection was a forgery.
-Clinging to the Roswell story now would be like Lewis and Clark being exposed as frauds, but still claiming to have a first-hand account of early 19th Century western U.S. exploration.
+Clinging to the Roswell story now would be like Lewis and Clark being exposed as frauds, but claiming their diaries were still a first-hand account of early 19th Century western U.S. exploration.

 This leaves no truthful person who claims to have seen alien bodies.
 With regard to the wreckage, Roswell investigators claimed to have conducted over 100 interviews, yet only five of them were with persons who handled it.
 And some of those, including Irving Newton and Sheridan Cavitt, insist it was not extraterrestrial.